fhiso/legacy-format/serialization-redux.md

 Given an octet stream and a character encoding, the octet stream is converted into a sequence of characters as specified by that encoding.

-{.ednote ...} The following has been proposed:

-> If any subsequence of the decoded string matches the production `UEsc`:
+If any subsequence of the decoded string matches the production `UEsc`:

->
->     hex  ::= [0-9A-Fa-f]+
+    hex  ::= [0-9A-Fa-f]+
->     UEsc ::= "@#U" hex "@" #x20
+    UEsc ::= "@#U" hex "@" #x20?

->
-> that substring SHALL be replaced by the code point represented by the hexadecimal number included within the escape sequence.
+that substring SHALL be replaced by the code point represented by the hexadecimal number included within the escape sequence.

-While GEDCOM has no similar provision, this provision will not break any known GEDCOM exporter.
+{.note} While GEDCOM does not have the UEsc provision, this provision will not cause an ELF decoder to misinterpret the output of any known GEDCOM exporter.
-{/}